Blackbody Radiation Calculator

 When you build intuition from examples like these, the output table becomes easier to read.
 A short Wien peak wavelength signals a hot emitter.
 A long Wien peak wavelength signals a cooler one.
 And a large spectral radiance at your chosen wavelength tells you that the selected wavelength sits in a strong part of the object's emission curve.

-The spectral radiance numbers produced by Planck's law are often very large, especially when the wavelength is near the peak of a hot source.
+This blackbody spectral radiance output is easiest to understand when you treat it as a point on a curve rather than a stand-alone number.
+The values produced by Planck's law are often very large, especially when the wavelength is near the peak of a hot source.
 That is normal.
 Remember that the value is expressed per meter of wavelength, which is a very fine unit when you are thinking in nanometers.
 If you ever want a rough per-nanometer quantity, multiply the calculator's output by 10-9.
 Doing so does not change the underlying physics; it only changes the wavelength interval used in the unit.

 The most useful way to interpret the calculator is comparatively.
 At one fixed temperature, sampling many wavelengths sketches out the Planck curve.
 At one fixed wavelength, comparing temperatures shows how rapidly radiance grows with temperature.
 If your chosen wavelength is much shorter than the Wien peak, the exponential term suppresses the result.
 If it is close to the peak, the result becomes large.
 If it is much longer than the peak, the radiance falls more gently along the long-wavelength tail.
 The result table therefore gives both a numerical answer and a clue about where that answer sits on the broader spectrum.